the Police Structured Interview

 Your answer must showcase the attributes you possess that relate to law enforcement work: your education and intelligence, your confident enthusiasm and dedication to goals, your perseverance and reliability.

-Keep your answer brief (90-120 seconds), well-defined (make your point and move on) and easy to follow (say it so they hear it and remember it.)
+Keep your answer brief (90-120 seconds), well-defined (make your point and move on) and easy to follow.

 1. Tell us about yourself.

 2. Where do you see yourself five years from now?